RichiKennedy/RichiKennedy/README.md

 .💻 Frontend developer intern at Mobiento / Deloitte Digital

-.📖 Frontend Development student at Hyper Island
+.📖 Frontend Development student from Hyper Island

 .🌏 From Australia 🦘 Living in Sweden 🇸🇪